-Amounts shown represent RSUs, valued as of the date of grant and assuming that the target performance for the cumulative annual growth rate ("CAGR") of the Corporation's EPS over a three-year period is achieved.
-The target CAGR for units granted in 2019 and 2018 was 20% while the target CAGR for units granted in 2017 was 15%.
+Amounts shown represent RSUs, valued as of the date of grant and assuming that the target performance for the cumulative annual growth rate ("CAGR") of the Corporation's reported diluted EPS over a three-year period is achieved.
+The target CAGR for units granted in 2019 to 2021 was 20%.
 Actual payments or issuance of Common Shares related to these RSUs, if any, will be determined when the units vest and any payments will be based upon the share price on the TSX at the vesting date.